 Kirill Gerstein was awarded First Prize at the 2001 Arthur Rubinstein Piano Competition in Tel Aviv, received a 2002 Gilmore Young Artist Award and was chosen as Carnegie Hall's "Rising Star" for the 2005/06 season.
 He became an American citizen in 2003 and is currently a professor of piano at the Musikhochschule in Stuttgart.

-His recital disc for the Myrios label that included works by Schumann, Liszt and Oliver Knussen was heralded by the New York Times as "one of the best recordings of 2010"; a duo recital disk with Tabea Zimmermann was also released last year.
+His recital disc for the Myrios label that includes works by Schumann, Liszt and Oliver Knussen was heralded by the New York Times as “one of the best recordings of 2010”; a duo recital disk with Tabea Zimmermann was also released recently.